-College of DuPage has several transfer agreements in place with four-year colleges and universities and the Illinois Articulation Initiative (IAI).
-For more information on specific transfer agreements, visit cod.edu/transfer.
+College of DuPage has several sociology transfer agreements in place with four-year colleges and universities to save you time, money and make the transfer process easier.

 Frequently Asked Questions

-The following are answers to frequently asked questions regarding the Sociology program.
+Find answers to your frequently asked questions regarding the Sociology program.

 An undergraduate sociology degree provides a solid base in fields like law, social work, journalism, criminal justice, urban planning, international relations, gerontology and business administration.
 Each of these professional fields requires an advanced degree.
 Some of the most prestigious Master of Business Administration (MBA) programs in the country seek students who have general social science undergraduate coursework.